In the News

 Below are articles and other news published since the last West Valley Citizen Task Force Meeting.
 They relate to the West Valley Demonstration Project, nuclear waste cleanup or are otherwise relevant or of potential interest to stakeholders interested in the Project.
 After each Citizen Task Force Meeting, these articles are compiled into a single document and may be found with the meeting materials for that month.

-Springville Journal – Ashford Town Board discusses COVID‐19 impacts
+Springville Journal – Ashford Town Board discusses possible uses for funding

 Upcoming meeting information